top of page

 Kirmasti Cistern.jpg

-Kirmasti Cistern is a short distance north of the Fatih Mosque complex (site of the former Church of the Holy Apostles).
-The remains of this cistern are now 20 x 20 meters, with a height of 10 meters.
-It has 9 columns (3 rows of 3 columns) spaced 3.90 meters apart, but probably originally had 16 columns (4 rows of 4 columns).
-Only 3 of its original ionic imposts and capitals remain, with the other six replaces by concrete columns.
-It possibly dates to the 12th century.
+Kirmasti Cistern is a Middle Byzantine cistern located a short distance north of the Fatih Mosque complex (the site of the former Church of the Holy Apostles).
+The remains of this cistern are now 20 by 20 meters, with a height of 10 meters.
+While it currently has nine columns (three rows of three columns) spaced 3.90 meters apart supporting 17 vaults, it probably originally had 16 columns (four rows of four columns).
+The original columns were removed during construction at the site in 1964, while a row of columns was damaged in 1997.
+Only three of its original Ionic impost capitals remain; the other six capitals and their columns were replaced by concrete.
+The cistern has beveled corners and its walls are covered with hydraulic plaster.
+Its arches also have recessed brick masonry.
+It perhaps dates to the 12th century.

 Kirmasti Cistern.jpg